ummel/fusionData/README.md

 ### `/geo-processed`

 Contains processed spatial data and associated code.
-Subdirectories refer to specific spatial datasets.
+Sub-directories refer to specific spatial datasets. *Most users do not need to access/modify this directory.* For users who are not modifying or adding spatial datasets, it is sufficient to call `getGeoProcessed(dataset = "essential")` to load the essential “geo” files.

 Example: `/geo-processed/EPA-SLD`